plone/training/ttw/mosaic.rst

 Deleting a custom layout can also be managed in another way:

+.. missing?

 Note: the second tab, named :guilabel:`Site layouts`, is not usable for now.

 Edit The Layout HTML Structure
 ==============================

-In the Mosaic Layout Editor's first tab ("Content layouts"), :file:`manifest.cfg` is not the only editable file.
+In the Mosaic Layout Editor's first tab (:guilabel:`Content layouts`), :file:`manifest.cfg` is not the only editable file.

-There is also some HTML files.
-Each of them corresponds to a layout and they represent what we have built by drag&dropping tiles in our layouts.
+There are also some HTML files.
+Each of them corresponds to a layout and they represent what we have built by drag & dropping tiles in our layouts.

 Using the code editor, we can change this HTML structure manually instead of using the WYSIWIG editor.